Edge00/flex-mocker/README.md

 }
 ```

 If you need to handle some logic from request data.
-Create a js file :
+Create a .js file :

 ```javascript
 const dict1 = [{ type: 1, value: "1" }];